-According to HUD requirements, NCORR will spend funds primarily on the housing recovery.
+In consideration of HUD requirements, NCORR will spend funds primarily on the housing recovery.
 NCORR must also spend 70 percent of all funds on activities that benefit LMI individuals and households.
 In addition, 80 percent of all funds must be spent in in HUD identified most impacted and distressed (MID) areas.
 HUD has reviewed the damage to North Carolina and determined that the following 10 counties and four zip codes are MID areas: Brunswick County, Carteret County, Columbus County, Craven County, Duplin County, Jones County, New Hanover County, Onslow County, Pender County, Robeson County, Zip Code 28433 (Clarkton, Bladen County), Zip Code 28352 (Laurinburg, Scotland County), Zip Code 28390 (Spring Lake, Cumberland County), and Zip Code 28571 (Oriental, Pamlico County).
-NCORR has reviewed these MID areas with HUD and has determined that recovery operations in counties with a MID zip code (Bladen, Scotland, Cumberland, and Pamlico Counties) will also meet the MID expenditure criteria.
+NCORR has reviewed these MID areas with HUD and has determined that recovery activities funded in counties with a MID zip code (Bladen, Scotland, Cumberland, and Pamlico Counties)